benmanson/CPong/README.md

 cmake -S . -B build && cmake --build build
 ```

+### Running

-Then you can run the program from the root directory using:
+After building, you can run the program from the root directory using:

 ```bash
 ./build/pong